pja35/SXP/docs/wiki/XML.md

 In XML, it is possible to define structures.
 Then, we can verify if a given xml file matches with this structure.
-For example, we can define a *Contract* and verify that a given file created by a user has a valid structure, according to the file that we defined before.
+For example, we can define a *Contract* and verify that a given file created by a user has a valid structure, according to the file that we have defined.
 We call this proccess *Validation*.

 This definitions are made in external files.
 There are different